 "Dear [ISP name] user, Congratulations!" is a scam run on deceptive websites.
-This scheme is designed to trick users into believing that they have won a prize, however to receive it - they need to provide their personal information and pay certain fees.
-This scam is furthered through the use of visitors' Internet Service Providers (ISP) - which increases the appearance of legitimacy.
-Not only that, "Dear [ISP name] user, Congratulations!" is typically displayed in the appropriate language according to the visitors' geolocation.
-This scam has been observed targeting French (Bouygues Telecom ISP), Chilean (VTR ISP), Hong Kong (Netvigator ISP), Italian (Fastweb ISP), South African (Telkom ISP) and a number of other regions/ISPs.
-Most users enter deceptive/scam sites unintentionally, they get redirected by intrusive advertisements or by PUAs (Potentially Unwanted Applications), already infiltrated into the device.
+This scheme is designed to trick users into believing that they have won a prize.
+To receive it, however, they need to provide personal information and pay certain fees.
+This scam is furthered through the use of visitors' Internet Service Providers (ISPs), which aids the appearance of legitimacy.

 |Fake Claim||Scam claims visitors have won a prize.|

 |Related Domains||establishteam.club, meaningfullead.club, easilyeveryday.com, guesstimateds.com, goodfortuneall.com, thegreatermeaning.com, getexpectations.com, luckyconfident.com, surveysettlement.com|

 |Symptoms||Fake error messages, fake system warnings, pop-up errors, hoax computer scan.|

 |Distribution methods||Compromised websites, rogue online pop-up ads, potentially unwanted applications.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

 |Malware Removal (Windows)||